amyhenning/kad-library/README.md

 Individual resource pages include a link to the website, location if applicable, a description, and reviews

 ![newresource](https://github.com/amyhenning/kad-library/blob/master/app/assets/images/newresource.png?raw=true)
-Users can submit resources, making this a community-driven resource
+Users can submit resources, making this a community-driven application

 ![userdashboard](https://github.com/amyhenning/kad-library/blob/master/app/assets/images/userprofile.png?raw=true)
 Users can see their personal statistics and lists of favorite resources on their profile page